ssloppi/vice-ioi/README.md

    - cartconv, a C64/C128 cartridge conversion program.

+   - x64, the old and less accurate C64 emulator, is no more built by default and only included if explicitly enabled at configure time;

  Moreover, the following documents are provided in both source and binary distributions:

    - README, this file;

+   - NEWS, list of user-visible changes between this and older versions of VICE;

    - COPYING, the GNU General Public License under which VICE is distributed -- *please read it before using the program*;

-   - INSTALL, installation instructions;

-   - NEWS, list of user-visible changes between this and older versions of VICE;

-   - FEEDBACK, something you should read before reporting bugs or sending mail to any of the authors;

  The following documents are provided in the source distribution:

    - in the doc directory:

-     - vice.texi, the complete documentation; documentation in various different formats may be generated from it (vice.txt, vice.pdf, vice.chm, vice.hlp,
+     - vice.texi, the complete documentation; documentation in various different formats may be generated from it (vice.txt, vice.pdf)
-       vice.guide, vice.inf, vice.info)
      - iec-bus.txt, overview of the VICE IEC bus emulation;
      - CIA-README.txt, overview of the VICE CIA emulation;
      - coding-guidelines.txt, description of VICE coding style
      - Documentation-Howto.txt, information on how to edit the documentation
      - Doxygen-Howto.txt, how to generate doxygen documentation
-     - Release-Howto.txt, some hints and reminders on how to create a release tarball (for maintainers)
+     - Release-Howto.txt, some hints and reminders on how to create a release tarball (for maintainers) are supported on the various platforms.
-     - ffmpeg-support.txt, this document details the results of test compiles with regards to the included ffmpeg library.
-     - SDL-support.txt, this document details the results of test compiles with regards to the SDL 1 and SDL 2 support.
-     - hardware-sids.txt, this document details the hardware SIDs and how they are supported on the various platforms.

    - in the doc/readmes directory: